 Pay attention to what you think of what you’re doing to get healthier – it’s a big part of whether you’ll actually make it there.

-What I like about this book is that it’s not on many people’s radar.
-I discovered it thanks to a friend.
-A very comprehensive take on stress and the things you can do about it.
-Lots of small wins, many of which you can find in the summary on Blinkist as well – two thumbs up!
+I discovered The End Of Stress thanks to a friend.
+Despite being somewhat out of the public eye, it’s a very comprehensive take on stress and the things you can do about it.
+Lots of small wins in here, many of which you can find in the summary on Blinkist as well.
+A recommended read.

 Who would I recommend The End Of Stress summary to?